novinary/webapi-i-challenge/PSEUDOCODE.md

 Step 4 ** POST METHOD ENDPOINTS **
 POST allows us to add data to the db hence why more complicated than GET I'll be using POSTMAN to test this request.
 POSTMAN is a tool for sending requests.
 It allows us to send requests to servers including mobile
+- Use a json parser middleware server.use(express.json());- Done
-- If the information about the user is valid: save the new user the the database. return HTTP status code 201 (Created). return the newly created user document.
+- If the information about the user is valid: save the new user the the database. return HTTP status code 201 (Created). return the newly created user document. - Done